rougin/authsum/README.md

 $ composer update
 ```

+> [!NOTE]
+> Please see also the [build.yml](https://github.com/rougin/authsum/blob/master/.github/workflows/build.yml) of `Authsum` to check any packages that needs to be installed based on the PHP version.

-Once the packages were installed, kindly check the following below on how to maintain the code quality and styling guide when interacting the source code of `Authsum`:
+Once the required packages were installed, kindly check the following below on how to maintain the code quality and styling guide when interacting the source code of `Authsum`:

 ### Unit tests